Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 - [ ]  Some of your customers may use multiple employment systems.
 Read our [UI recommendations](../Development-Guides/Multi-account-Flow.md#presenting-connect) on how to best present this flow for your users.

+**Configure authentication methods**

+- [ ] Get in touch with your Finch representative if you would like [specific auth methods](docs/Product-Guides/Automated-Connect-Flow.md#authentication-method-configuration) displayed in Finch Connect, and we can manage it for you.

 ## Integrating Finch API

 Given the nature of the underlying systems Finch's API is built on top of, the following steps are recommended to build a resilient integration.